NetLogo/NW-Extension/README.md

 ![turtle][turtle] `nw:turtles-in-in-radius` _radius_

-Returns the set of turtles within the given distance (number of links followed) of the calling turtle in the current snapshot.
+Returns the set of turtles within the given distance (number of links followed) of the calling turtle in the current current.

 The `turtles-in-radius` form will follow both undirected links and directed out links.
 The `turtles-in-undirected-radius` form works only with undirected links.
 The other two forms work with directed links; `out` or `in` specifies whether links are followed in the normal direction (`out`), or in reverse (`in`).